williamalexakis/phase/README.md

 ## License

-Phase is released under the MIT License.
+Phase is released under the MIT License.<br/>
 See the LICENSE for full details.